-Both the 1DX Mark II and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The M Typ 262 was replaced by the Leica M10, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Leica M Typ 262 Manual.
+Further information on the features and operation of the 1DX Mark II and M Typ 262 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Leica M Typ 262 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Leica M Typ 262?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: